VarunSelvam/Kaggle_House_Prices/README.md

 - Random Forest
 - XGboost

 Grid Search with Hyperparamter Tuning was performed on serveral of these models.
-The model with the best performance was the Nueral Network with an **R-squared** of __93%__ and an **RMSE of $26,559.73 dollars.
+The model with the best performance was the Neural Network with an **R-squared** of __93%__ and an **RMSE of $26,559.73 dollars.

 # File Info: